springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 we can know the exact status of each individual at each time, as well as who infected whom.
 There are also methods which use this data to visualize the epidemic at a specific time, or to create an animation.

-These algorithms allow for a boolean flag `return_full_data`.
-If it is set to `True`, then the data returned includes the full history of every individual in the network.
-In the SIS, SIR or simple contagion cases it also returns information about which individual induced a transition in some other individual.

 There are several visualization tools provided to produce output from the full data.
 These allow us to produce a snapshot of the network at a given time.